newtonyan/portfolio-svelte-kit/src/routes/(getting-started)/work-experience/+page.md

 	title: "Programmer Analyst",
 	jobDuties: [
-		"Analyzed user requirements and designed solutions that meet their needs", "Developed web applications with Ionic(Angular) and SvelteKit", "Provided technical support and troubleshooting for existing web applications", "Implemented company website improvements and enhancements",
+		"Analyzed user requirements and designed solutions that meet their needs", "Developed web applications with Ionic (Angular) and SvelteKit", "Provided technical support and troubleshooting for existing web applications", "Enhanced and maintained company website",
 		"Collaborated with cross-functional teams by leveraging tools such as JIRA" ]
 });